dgdekoning/myFAIR-iKnowIT/README.md

 3. Download or clone myFAIR to your home directory.
 The latest version can be found [here](https://github.com/ErasmusMC-Bioinformatics/myFAIR).
 4. Overwrite the old myFAIR version with the new version.
 4. Open the terminal and start the Fuseki Server by typing: **.local/apache-jena-fuseki-2.4.1/fuseki start**
-5. Test if 127.0.0.1:8080 shows the myFAIR login page and that 127.0.0.1:8000 shows the Galaxy page.
+5. Test if 127.0.0.1:8080 shows the myFAIR login page and that https://usegalaxy.org shows the Galaxy page.
 To see if the fuseki server is running, go to 127.0.0.1:3030 and see if there is a green circle next to "Server status:".
-6. Download the Gemini annotation files [here](https://bioinf-galaxian.erasmusmc.nl/owncloud/index.php/s/JuH6c97y5lAVSf2) and place the folder "gemini_annotation" in the home folder.
-After these steps you can run the myFAIR analysis.

 # <a name="run-the-myfair-analysis"></a> Run the myFAIR analysis
 In order to run the myFAIR analysis you need to follow these steps: